cltl/ma-communicative-robots/projects/think_aloud/README.md

 ## Evaluation

-Evaluation of the systems is performed in two steps; a manual evaluation based on verious response criteria, such as *engagement*, *semantic appropriateness* and *relevance*, and an automatic evaluation using [USR](https://github.com/Shikib/usr).
+Evaluation of the systems is performed in two steps; a manual evaluation based on various response criteria, such as *engagement*, *semantic appropriateness* and *relevance*, and an automatic evaluation using [USR](https://github.com/Shikib/usr).
 You can find a re-implementation of USR and the evaluation dataset in the `evaluation` folder.

 ## Authors